b4yuan/sefa_classroom/Notes on Tags.md

 ### 2a. let's say the student tags a version, then edits code and wants to tag again to submit an updated version (still before deadline)
 	-> git tag [tag name] -f (this will force the tag to update) -> git push origin [tag name] -f to delete a tag:
 	-> git tag -d [tag name]
+	or:
-or 	-> git push -d origin [tag name]
+	-> git push -d origin [tag name]
 ### 3. we pull tagged version of student's submission
 	-> git clone -b [tag name] [repository] if there is no tag it will have an error so we will need to include a catch for that